★ Master County Hub ★ 15 Counties

 Methodology & Sources

-Coverage area: The Arizona Counties Real Estate guide covers all 15 Arizona counties and the 100 cities indexed by individual market reports on this site.
+Coverage area: The Arizona Counties Real Estate hub covers all 15 Arizona counties and the 100 cities indexed by individual market reports on this site.

 Data sources: Statewide aggregate market data compiled from monthly closed-sale and active-listing records verified across multiple data sources.
 School letter grades drawn exclusively from the Arizona Department of Education FY25 A-F release (April 15, 2026).
 Crime data from the FBI Crime Data Explorer (UCR), Arizona DPS TOPS, and city-specific PD reporting.
 Population and migration data from the US Census Bureau and AZ Office of Economic Opportunity.
 Employment data from BLS Arizona and the Arizona Commerce Authority.